Operating VMware Cloud Director

 Guest OS customization is optional for all platforms.
 It is required for VMs that must join a Windows domain when the VMs are being powered on.

-When you use an IBM template to create the VM, use the Guest OS Customization pane to acquire or set the unique password for the OS instance.
+When you use an IBM template to create the VM, use the Guest OS Customization panel to acquire or set the unique password for the OS instance.
 Ensure that the option Enable guest customization is selected and then use one of the Password Reset options to establish the initial administrator credential.

 For more information, see Change the guest OS customization properties of a virtual machine.